microservices-suite/node-microservices-suite/README.md

 Welcome to our project!
 To ensure a smooth setup and development experience, ensure you have the following tools installed on your machine:

 - **Docker:** For containerization and managing containerized applications.
-- **Task Runner Automation Tool:** For task automation and workflow management.
+- **Task Runner Automation Tool:** For task automation and workflow management [Platform specific installation](https://taskfile.dev/installation/).
 - **Node.js:** As the runtime environment for executing the application code.

 ## Running Services